Artado-Project/artadosearch/README.md

 This source code is belong to old version of Artado.
 Soon I will update

-What can I do with this repo?
+What can I do with this?
 - You can develop the code
 - You can add features
 - You can examine the code